To explore our comprehensive SMFA at Tufts website, click here.

 The SMFA and Tufts

-Students at SMFA at Tufts live and take classes at our Fenway campus, finding their way as artists by exploring an idea through various areas of study.
+Students at SMFA at Tufts live and take classes at our SMFA at Tufts campus, finding their way as artists by exploring an idea through various areas of study.
 These include but are not limited to painting, sculpture, video, performance, and photography.
-The SMFA at Tufts offers both a Bachelor of Fine Arts (BFA) in Interdisciplinary Art and a 5-year Combined Degree BFA + BA/BS Program.
+SMFA at Tufts offers both a Bachelor of Fine Arts (BFA) in Studio Art and a 5-year Combined Degree BFA + BA/BS Program.
 Since this merger, all of our students have greater access to the classes, resources, and facilities on both campuses, and our students and faculty have entered a new era of increased collaboration across disciplines within the thriving culture of both campuses.

 The MFA in SMFA at Tufts

 SMFA at Tufts is one of only two art schools in the United States affiliated with a major museum.
 Located right next door, the Museum of Fine Arts, Boston (MFA) has nearly 450,000 works of art ranging from antiquity to the present day.
 Students at SMFA at Tufts have access to the Museum's collections and exhibitions, as well as the Morse Study Room where works on paper not currently on view can be examined up close.
 Our students also benefit from relationships with the Museum's curatorial and conservation staff as well as opportunities to intern, assist with installations, collaborate with visiting artists, and show their work at the MFA.
 Students of SMFA at Tufts are educated through in-person exposure to the history of art, and the professional networks that make up today’s art world.